spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.md

 ### Resolving the error

 To resolve the error:
-1. Rework the plugin - remove the usage of the complicated constructor arguments.
+1. Refactor the plugin - remove the usage of the complicated constructor arguments.